crystal-lang/crystal-website/_pages/install.md

 ---
 ## Linux

-Many Linux distribution have Crystal available in their system packages.
+Many Linux distribution provide Crystal in their system packages.
-It might not have the most recent version though.
+It might not be the most recent version though.
 Third party package managers are typically more up to date.

-DEB and RPM packages of the most recent release are available in our own package repository and we provide an installer script for convenience.
+DEB and RPM packages are available in our own package repository and we provide an installer script for convenience.

 {% include pages/install/section.html os="Linux" %}